Faculty & Staff Directory

 jmacdonald@sfprep.org

 Library Assistant.
-Jen is originally from Massachusetts and has lived in Santa Fe for the past 15 years.
+Jen is originally from Massachusetts and has lived in Santa Fe for the past 16 years.
 She received her BS in pharmacy from the University of Connecticut.
 After working as a pharmacist, Jen has most recently been working and volunteering in Santa Fe schools.
-In her free time, Jen enjoys reading, hiking, and traveling (especially to beaches) with her husband, Rob, and their three daughters: Kelly (class of ’26), Audrey (’27), and Nicole (future ’29).
+In her free time, Jen enjoys reading, hiking, and traveling (especially to beaches) with her husband, Rob, and their three daughters: Kelly (class of ’26), Audrey (’27), and Nicole (’29).

 Department(s)